American Airlines: Lifetime AAirpass

-In 1981, as a means of creating revenue in a period of loss-making, American Airlines offered a lifetime pass of unlimited travel for the initial cost of $250,000.
-This entitled the pass holder to fly anywhere in the world.
-Twenty-eight were sold.
-However, after some time, the airline realized they were making losses on the tickets, with the ticketholders costing them up to $1 million each.
-Ticketholders were booking large numbers of flights with some ticketholders flying interstate for lunch or flying to London multiple times a month.
-AA raised the cost of the lifetime pass to $3 million, and then finally stopped offering it in 2003.
-AA then used litigation to cancel two of the lifetime offers, saying the passes "had been terminated due to fraudulent activity".
+In 1981, to generate revenue during a period of financial losses, American Airlines offered an unlimited lifetime travel pass for an initial cost of $250,000.
+This pass allowed holders to fly worldwide without additional fares, and 28 passes were sold.
+However, the airline later determined that the program was costing them money, with some pass holders costing up to $1 million each due to high flight volumes, such as flying interstate for lunch or flying to London multiple times a month.
+AA raised the cost of the lifetime pass to $3 million before discontinuing it in 2003.
+The airline then used litigation to terminate two of the lifetime passes, citing fraudulent activity.